Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/hb.md

 **Cost:** 1 :class-phb24-sorcerer: Sorcery Point(s)

-When you fail an :d20-check: Ability Check, you can take a :rsc-reaction: Reaction to spend 1 Sorcery Point(s) to re-roll the :die-d20: d20.
+When you fail an :d20-check: Ability Check, you can take a :rsc-r: Reaction to spend 1 Sorcery Point(s) to re-roll the :die-d20: d20.
 You must use the new :die-d20: d20 roll, potentially turning a failure into a success.

 ---